Gesee-y/Outdoors.jl/Readme.md

         error(msg*err)
 end

-# to know went to exit the event loop
+# to know when to exit the event loop
 const Close = Ref(false)

 # will call this function when all windows will be closed